 LAN / GbE

-For hard-wired high speed connectivity, the standard RJ45 LAN port (aka NIC or ethernet port) is the most common.
-Speeds for these ports can range from as little as 100Mbps up to as much as 10Gbps.
-Function is limited to the transmission of data.
+For hard-wired high speed connectivity, the standard RJ45 LAN (Local Area Network) port, sometimes also referred to as a NIC (Network Interface Controller) or ethernet port, is the most common form factor.
+Upload speeds for these ports can range from as little as 100Mbps (megabits per second), to as much as 10Gbps (gigabits per second), which is equivalent to 10,000Mbps.
+Increasingly, Gigabit Ethernet is the standard that networks are being judged against, with GbE referring generally to networks that support at least 1Gbps speeds.

 PoE, or Power over Ethernet, is a newer variation of the standard LAN port that provides power to devices in addition to data transmission duties.
 One example of when this is useful is in video surveillance applications.
 A remote camera can be powered and transmit large amounts of data efficiently through just one cable, and without the need for a power outlet at the camera’s location.